dobromir-hristov/vuelidate-error-extractor/docs/other_frameworks.md

 ## Usage with BootstrapVue

-Bootstrap Vue offers the `b-form-group` component with `invalid-feedback` and `state` props.
+BootstrapVue offers the `b-form-group` component with `invalid-feedback` and `state` props.
 It expects an error message and a boolean state, so we pass the `firstErrorMessage` and the `isValid`.

 Added bonus is the scoped slot with `attrs` and `listeners` props.
 You can skip those, but they can reduce boilerplate in the future.